nthmost/agatephone/README.md

 Agatephone combines a vintage rotary phone, Asterisk-powered telephony, and Python-driven dynamic horoscopes to create a captivating interactive piece.
 At its core, the project involves a unique "California Zodiac of Death," where customized horoscopes are generated based on participant input and printed on thermal receipt paper, blending analog devices with digital creativity.

+### Hardware

+* Minimal Linux box w/ low power draw
+* S100i (iaxy)
+* rotary phone
+* Bluetti EB3A power station
+* small USB thermal printer

+### Software

+* Asterisk
+* artery-thermal (github repo)
+* generated voice prompts via OpenAI TTS

 ## Project Overview

-The Agatephone Project is an interactive installation exploring life cycles and existential reflection through an evocative, humor-laden California-themed zodiac system.
+The Agatephone Project is an interactive installation exploring life cycles and existential reflection through an evocative, morbid-humor-laden California-themed zodiac system.
 The experience is built around a reimagined astrological calendar—the “California Zodiac of Death”—where visitors receive a horoscope reflecting their “death sign,” personalized and printed on thermal paper for them to keep.

 ## Components